OAuth

-OAuth (short for "Open Authorization") is an open standard for access delegation, commonly used as a way for internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
-This mechanism is used by companies such as Amazon, Google, Facebook, Microsoft, and Twitter to permit the users to share information about their accounts with third-party applications or websites.
+OAuth (short for open authorization) is an open standard for access delegation, commonly used as a way for internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
+This mechanism is used by companies such as Amazon, Google, Meta Platforms, Microsoft, and Twitter to permit users to share information about their accounts with third-party applications or websites.

-Generally, OAuth provides clients a "secure delegated access" to server resources on behalf of a resource owner.
+Generally, the OAuth protocol provides a way for resource owners to provide a client application with secure delegated access to server resources.
 It specifies a process for resource owners to authorize third-party access to their server resources without providing credentials.
 Designed specifically to work with Hypertext Transfer Protocol (HTTP), OAuth essentially allows access tokens to be issued to third-party clients by an authorization server, with the approval of the resource owner.
 The third party then uses the access token to access the protected resources hosted by the resource server.